Welcome to MiCORE

-This research study investigates how this app could be used to help patients recover from a heart attack in a safer and more effective way.
+Learn more about the study first: This research study investigates how this app could be used to help patients recover from a heart attack in a safer and more effective way.
 We will examine what happens when patients are given an app with necessary information and resources early in the heart attack recovery process.
 The study will determine if it is feasible to help patients navigate the hospital discharge process using our digital health solution to educate themselves about their heart disease, new medications, follow-up, and how recovery is going after a heart attack.
 Data acquired will be analyzed to help make the app easier to use and more helpful for patients recovering from a heart attack in the future.
 Participation in this study will last for up to 1 year following your discharge from the hospital.

 We will ask you to answer survey questions at the time of enrollment as well as at one, six and twelve months following discharge, daily logging of medication taking and vital signs, logging at least two follow-up appointments prior to discharge, entering two contacts into the app prior to discharge, and completing all the short educational articles within one week following discharge.

 It is possible that this app will help you increase your knowledge and better manage your health.
 In addition, the data that you contribute as a research participant could help others in the future.
 Participation in this study is voluntary and you will continue to receive standard of care regardless of whether or not you choose to participate.

 If you are participating in the “iShare” iPhone loaner program, you agree to allow the study team to use remote management features on your loaner phone which allows us to provide you with software updates, receive status updates from your loaner phone including network IP address, and remotely deactivate or track the location of the loaner phone should it be lost or stolen.
 You are responsible for contacting the study team as soon as possible should your phone or watch become lost, stolen, or damaged.